FAQs Updated March 31, 2011

 The maximum occupancy for Casa Phoenix is 8.
 It has 3 bedrooms with one king bed each and one bedroom with two queen beds.

-We can increase this for a couple of small children (cribs are available for rent from our concierge).
+We can increase this for a couple of children.

-There is absolutely no sleeping permitted on the couches or chairs -- or floors, walls or ceilings, either!
+There is absolutely no sleeping permitted on the couches or chairs (or floors, walls, ceilings, etc.)

 Is there a washer & dryer in the unit?
 A safe?